csomgyula/select2/doc/flag2.md

 `flag2` synchronization primitive
 ==

-It implements kinda wait-free conditional wait for 2 threads.
+It implements kinda wait-free conditional wait.
+It handles only 2 threads.
+It enables to wait until a flag becomes true or false.
 It is similar to [wait()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#wait%28%29) and [notify()](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#notify%28%29) in Java, just wait-free.

 assumptions
 --